SPI International

-SPI International (a CANAL+ company) is an international media company based in the Netherlands.
+SPI International is an international media company based in the Netherlands.
 It is owned by Canal+ Group.
 It operates 42 TV channels, multiple digital products across six continents, and is a major player in content distribution and broadcasting worldwide.

 The company operates multiple free to air and pay TV channels in CEE, Western Europe, CIS and Adria regions including key European markets such as Poland, Czechia, Romania, Serbia, and the Netherlands.

 SPI’s brands include FilmBox+ and Dizi streaming services.
 SPI also owns and operates the brand assets of Film1 premium movie services in The Netherlands, including four linear channels and an on-demand service.